OpenObservability/OpenMetrics/OpenMetrics.md

 ## Number Types

 For a counter that was incremented a million times per second it would take over a century to begin to lose precision with a float64 as it has a 53 bit mantissa.
-Yet a 100 Gbps network interface’s octet throughput precision could begin to be lost with a float64 within around 20 hours.
+Yet a 100 Gbps network interface's octet throughput precision could begin to be lost with a float64 within around 20 hours.
 While losing 1KB of precision over the course of years for a 100Gbps network interface is unlikely to be a problem in practice, int64s are an option for integral data with such a high throughput.

 Summary quantiles must be float64, as they are estimates and thus fundamentally inaccurate.

 ## Exposing Timestamps

-One of the core assumptions of OpenMetrics is that exposers expose the most up to date snapshot of what they’re exposing.
+One of the core assumptions of OpenMetrics is that exposers expose the most up to date snapshot of what they're exposing.

 While there are limited use cases for attaching timestamps to exposed data, these are very uncommon.
 Data which had timestamps previously attached, in particular data which has been ingested into a general purpose monitoring system may carry timestamps.
 Live or raw data should not carry timestamps.
 It is valid to expose the same metric MetricPoint value with the same timestamp across expositions, however it is invalid to do so if the underlying metric is now missing.

 Time synchronization is a hard problem and data should be internally consistent in each system.
 As such, ingestors should be able to attach the current timestamp from their perspective to data rather than based on the system time of the exposer device.

 With timestamped metrics it is not generally possible to detect the time when a Metric went missing across expositions.
-However with non-timestamps metrics the ingestor can use its own timestamp from the exposition where the Metric is no longer present.
+However with non-timestamped metrics the ingestor can use its own timestamp from the exposition where the Metric is no longer present.

 All of this is to say that, in general, MetricPoint timestamps should not be exposed, as it should be up to the ingestor to apply their own timestamps to samples they ingest.